tanujsinghal24/Manga2Anime-Generative-Transition/README.md

 More info & Sources:
 The example used is from One Punch Man:
-Manga page sourced from: https://readonepunch-man.com/ Anime clip sourced from a publicly available YouTube video (random, non-owned source) All content used is for experimentation and is not owned by me.
+Manga page sourced from: https://readonepunch-man.com/  + solo leveling Anime clip sourced from a publicly available YouTube video (random, non-owned source) All content used is for experimentation and is not owned by me.
 This is an open personal project for learning and exploration only.